RosettaCommons/demos/tutorials/rosetta_scripting/README.md

 ...
 ```

 Now let's run this script (or the inputs/repack_only.xml file).
-This should generate 6134 rotamers, and take on the order of 10 seconds to run:
+This should generate 2305 rotamers, and take on the order of a second or two to run:

 ```bash
 $> cp inputs/repack_only.xml .